ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL1_Eng.md

 *FLUSH*

-Please refer to the ALTER REPLICATION clause of the Datat Control Statement.
+Please refer to the ALTER REPLICATION clause of the Data Control Statement.

 *SET HOST*